-GFL owns and operates a broad network of 45 specially designed non-hazardous solid waste landfills and processing facilities across our North American footprint.
+GFL owns and operates a broad network of specially-designed non-hazardous solid waste landfills and processing facilities across our North American footprint.

 GFL manages a number of different types of solid waste landfills.
 These include:

-As an environmental solutions leader, GFL is dedicated to responsible landfill management that ensures longevity, sustainability, and environmental protection.
-Where landfill diversion is not possible, GFL offers customers safe, fully-regulated disposal options through our licensed facilities, which operate in strict compliance with all relevant environmental regulations, to ensure proper disposal of permitted non-hazardous municipal, industrial and special solid waste.
+Landfills play a critical role in ensuring the responsible management of waste materials that cannot be recycled.
+When diversion of waste materials from landfills is not an option, GFL offers safe, fully-regulated disposal solutions through our licensed facilities.
+Our landfills operate in strict compliance with all applicable environmental regulations, to ensure the proper management of permitted non-hazardous municipal (MSW), industrial, construction and demolition (C&D), and special solid waste.